-If you're a full-time student, you become eligible to start making student loan repayments the April following graduation (this is the start of the new tax year after youve left university and is when your 30-year repayment term begins) but you'll only actually start to make repayments once you are earning over the earnings threshold - currently £21,000 a year.
+If you're a full-time student, you become eligible to start repaying your student loan the April following graduation (this is the start of the new tax year after youve left university and is when your 30-year repayment term begins).
+However, you'll only actually start to make repayments once you are earning over the earnings threshold currently £21,000 a year.
 Part-time students studying for more than three years will become eligible to start repayments in the April after they have finished their first three years but again will only actually do so once they are earning over the income threshold.

 If you don't finish your course, you'll still have to repay your loan.

 If you've taken out student loans for fees and for maintenance you'll repay them together as one combined loan under the same terms.
 The amount of your monthly repayments will be determined by how much you earn after you graduate and not by the amount you borrowed.

 At the time of writing, the repayment rate is 9% of earnings over £21,000 a year, so whatever the amount of your loan, repayments would be for example:

 Please note: the earnings threshold of £21,000 is expected to increase each year in line with wage inflation.

 If, once you've started making repayments, you take a career break or your salary falls below the earnings threshold, your repayments will be suspended until you're earning over the threshold amount again.

 If you haven't paid the loan off after 30 years (starting the April following graduation), the balance of your loan will be written off.

 The most common repayment method is where deductions are taken directly from your wages through the tax system.
 There are separate arrangements for self-employed graduates and those working abroad.